Third EvalYouth Virtual Conference

 Segment 2 speakers include:

-Segment 3 speakers include:
+Session 3 speakers include:

 Segment 4 speakers include:

 Josette has a PhD in Public Policy and Administration at the George Washington University.
 Josette earned a bachelor’s degree in Economics and Finance from Universidad San Francisco de Quito, a master’s degree in Development Economics at the Latin American Faculty of Social Sciences, FLACSO-Ecuador, and a master’s degree in Public Policy at GWU as an Ecuador Fulbright Scholar.
 Prior to pursuing graduate studies in the United States, Josette worked as a Monitoring and Evaluation Analyst in the Ecuadorian public sector.
 In addition to her work experience in Ecuador, Josette has also worked as a consultant at the World Bank.
-Currently, Josette works as an advisor at the Ecuadorian Ministry of Education.

 Because this is a virtual conference, technology requirements include: